Overview

 Making Cardio Enjoyable

-If you have a habit of getting cardio workouts in regularly and enjoy it, that is fantastic.
+If you habitually get cardio workouts in regularly and enjoy them, that is fantastic.
 Unfortunately, not everyone enjoys cardio workouts.
 They can be especially dreadful for someone who is just starting.

 The key to exercise and cardio is finding activities you enjoy doing.
 You have nothing to lose by trying something new.
-Worst-case scenario, you try something and don’t love it.
-You will have still gotten physical activity for that day, and the next time you can do something different.
+In the worst-case scenario, you try something and don’t love it.
+You will still have physical activity for that day, and you can do something different the next time.
 Cardio workouts are so diverse.
 If you move your body and elevate your heart rate, it counts as cardio.
 You don’t need to log your workouts or track your heart rate; you just need to move.

 Gear and Clothing for Cardio